A great basic dress pattern

 - Added waist ties into the side seams

-Even taking into account making two toiles, adjustments and re-drafting the facings to fit my altered pieces, it still felt like this came together really quickly.
+This is often labelled a “quick make” but it didn’t feel particularly speedy after two toiles and various adjustments!
 I went for the simplest version of the pattern: bracelet sleeves rather than ruffled and no exposed ruffle on the waistline.
 I think this version would be a great project for a beginner, particularly in a stable fabric like cotton lawn.